Seriell/Serie-Bot/README.md

 Or host it yourself, as explained below:

-To use it, rename `config.yml.example` to `config.yml` and add the required information.
+To use it, rename `config.rb.example` to `config.rb` and add the required information.

-If you want to use the `furry` and `eevee` commands you need to add your own folder of images in `images/furries` and `images/evee`.
-These are not provided for you.

 Some features may not work exactly as expected due to this bot being used on one account and throw onto git.
 # Requirements